LLNL/serac/src/docs/index.rst

 Building Serac's Dependencies by Hand
 -------------------------------------

-To build Serac's dependencies by hand, a ``host-config`` (CMake configuration file) is required by the BLT build system.
+To build Serac's dependencies by hand, use of a ``host-config`` CMake configuration file is stongly encouraged.
 A good place to start is by copying an existing host config in the ``host-config`` directory and modifying it according to your system setup.

 Building Serac